estuary/flow/site/docs/reference/Connectors/materialization-connectors/Parquet.md

 The delta updates are batched within Flow, converted to Parquet files, and the pushed to the S3 bucket at a time interval that you set.

-[`ghcr.io/estuary/materialize-s3-parquet:dev`](https://ghcr.io/estuary/materialize-s3-parquet:dev) provides the latest connector image.
+It is available for use in the Flow web application.
+For local development or open-source workflows, [`ghcr.io/estuary/materialize-s3-parquet:dev`](https://ghcr.io/estuary/materialize-s3-parquet:dev) provides the latest version of the connector as a Docker image.
 You can also follow the link in your browser to see past image versions.

 ## Prerequisites